TaygaHoshi/tt-project/Equipment/Armor & Weapons.md

 Some abilities may include a phrase similar to "doing a basic weapon attack".
 This means using the regular attack of a weapon, which is almost always the first active ability.

 ## Weapon Sets
 Weapon sets are helpful guides used primarily during character creation.
-If you take a bow, you will also get a quiver and 30 basic arrows.
+If you take a bow, you will also get a quiver and 30 basic arrows/bolts.
 If you choose the throwing spear, you can take up to five spears.
 Extra spears take up space and require a quiver.
 A weapon set is any of these:
 1. A one handed weapon and an off-hand weapon.
 2. A one handed weapon and a light one handed weapon.
 3. A two handed weapon.